junghao/geonet-rest/README.md

 ### Database

-Uses the database from the ddl dir.
-Use `./scripts/init-db.sh` to initialise the DB in a suitable postgres+postgis container.
+Use the database from the haz-db project.

+Use `./scripts/init-db.sh` to initialise impact test data.

 ### Properties